-- 7. Install the spark plugs and connect the spark plug wires. - Remove and clean the flame arrestor and the vent hoses, and reinstall on the engine.
-Cover the throttle body assembly ,to prevent the possibility of the water entering the engine through the throttle body assembly, during storage. - 9.
+- Remove and clean the flame arrestor and the vent hoses, and reinstall on the engine.
+Cover the throttle body assembly ,to prevent the possibility of the water entering the engine through the throttle body assembly, during storage. - 8.
 Close the fuel shut-off valve (if equipped).